Chart Color Schemes

 The level of general health in Gordonvale - Trinity is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Gordonvale-Trinity shows superior health outcomes for both young and elderly populations, with low prevalence rates for common health conditions.
-Approximately half of its total population (~5,822) has private health cover, lower than the national average of 55.3%.
+Gordonvale - Trinity shows superior health outcomes for both young and elderly residents with low prevalence of common health conditions.
+Approximately 50% (~5,822 people) have private health cover, lower than the national average of 55.3%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 7.2% and 7.2% of residents respectively.
-71.7% of residents report no medical ailments, similar to the Rest of Qld figure.
-The area has a senior population of 15.0%, totaling 1,748 individuals.
-Health outcomes among seniors are notably strong, outperforming general population metrics.
+The most prevalent medical conditions are asthma (7.2%) and mental health issues (7.2%).
+71.7% report no medical ailments, matching Rest of Qld's figure.
+15.0% of residents are aged 65 and over (1,748 people).
+Health outcomes among seniors exceed those of the general population in key metrics.

 Frequently Asked Questions - Health